gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 Because philosophy is a "ceaseless action" of questioning, it is necessary radical compared to all modes of inquiry that reach fixed conclusions.
 As Oakeshott puts it:

-"Philosophical experience is, then, experience, without reservation, or rest, without presupposition apostolate, without limit or category..."
+"Philosophical experience is, then, experience, without reservation or rest, without presupposition or postulate, without limit or category..."
 (1933: 347).

-Or, fifteen or so years later, he writes:
+Fifteen or so years later, he writes:

 "But a reflective enterprise which had the precise purpose of avoiding all such fixed points of reference, one designed to remain fluid, one for which no presupposition was sacred, would not improperly be called *radically subversive*.